Gersonzao/USERCSS/Ecosia.css.elements/README.md

 Enhanced contrast<br>
 Tested the style with all other user CSS managers for Firefox available on AMO<br>
 **1.0.5**<br>
-Added FaviconizeGoogle fix again, as an enabled by default feature Fixed an issue where in some searches, all unvisited results (except for OptiSearch's) were grey (`c0c0c0`)<br>
+Added FaviconizeGoogle fix again, as an enabled by default feature<br>
+Fixed an issue where in some searches, all unvisited results (except for OptiSearch's) were grey (`c0c0c0`)<br>
 Renamed some commentaries<br>
 **1.0.4**<br>